laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1120

-The hosted payment page for handling payment method failures has been revamped to provide support for additional payment methods.
-This should be a smooth upgrade path if you haven't published the `payment.blade.php` view.
-One notable change that was made is that all translation support has been removed.
-If you were relying on this you should publish the view and re-add the translation calls yourself.
+The hosted payment page for handling payment method failures has been improved to provide support for additional payment methods.
+No changes to your application are required if you have not published the `payment.blade.php` template.
+However, all translation support has been removed.
+If you were relying on this functionality you should publish the view and re-add the appropriate calls to Laravel's translation services.

 ## Upgrading To 12.8 From 12.7